jperon/lyluatex/lyluatex.md

 string will be printed to the console for every score, otherwise an error is raised, as is described in [Handling LilyPond Failures](#lilypond-failures).

+\lyOption{ly-version}{2.18.2} The LilyPond version to be written to the generated LilyPond code.
+This option is partially redundant with the
+\option{program} option but may serve as a guard against using outdated LilyPond versions.
+This can for example be relevant when sharing documents and
+\option{program} is set to its default `lilypond`, which may be something different on another computer.

 ### Temporary Directory for Scores

 \lyluatex\ uses a temporary directory to store LilyPond scores.
 For each score